unkokaeru/digital-garden/content/Main User Facing Pages/Welcome to the Knowledge Cottage.md

 - **➗ [[数学の独学]]**: Join the dots of complex calculations, formulae, and theorems.
 Dive deeper, where theorems take flight and equations dance.

-- **🗣️ [[Language]]**: Delight in the art of communication, both human and machine.
+- **🗣️ [[Language Learning]]**: Delight in the art of communication, both human and machine.
 Embark on a captivating learning journey, where words are the bridge to understanding different cultures and computational wonders.

 - **💪 [[Health]]**: Discover the secrets of well-being, from the rhythms of the heart to the strength of muscles.
 Track progress and milestones with the detailed [[Gym Log]].